Interviews with children.

 Your submitted work must be submitted in the format stated on the course page for each assignment.
 Digital files and URLs (e.g., links to videos) must be accessible, without us requesting access-privileges.
 Google Docs are never acceptable.
 3 points (of the 100 points total for the semester grade) will be deducted from each assignment that does not comply.
 Too many students lose points for failing to follow this simple instruction; if you fail to follow this simple instruction, you will be the next!

 P4.
-Extensions will be granted, but only for grave circumstances.
+Extensions will be granted, only for grave circumstances.

 If you need an extension for any assignment, email both the instructor and the TA (if there is one) ahead of the due date and make a case for your extension, attaching evidence when available.
 Extensions may be granted for illness, injury, or family emergency requiring your travel.
 No extension will be granted because work is due for other classes, or because you are traveling for a non-emergency.
 Don’t even ask.

 P5.
-If you want a high grade, match or better the quality of the best previous work.
+If you want a high grade, surpass the quality of the best previous work.

 The course page for this course offers student examples of “best work” from previous semesters.
 Your work will be evaluated relative to these “best work” examples when available.
-If you disagree with a grade for any work in this course, make a case for reconsideration in an email both to the instructor and the TA (if there is one).
+(And even these "best works" may not be A+ or even A but sometimes A-.)
+If you disagree with a grade for any work in this course, make a case for reconsideration in an email both to the instructor and the TA.
 Why does your work merit a better grade?
-Do not ask for reconsideration during, before, or after a class session; your request must be submitted in writing by email.
-And if you ask for reconsideration of a grade for an assignment, you grant the instructor and the TA permission to reconsider your grade for any part of that assignment, which may result in a better grade, no change of grade, or lowering of the grade.
+Do not ask for reconsideration during, before, or after a class session; your request must be submitted in writing, by email.
+And if you ask for reconsideration of a grade, you grant the instructor, the TA, and other faculty members with appropriate expertise the permission to reconsider your grade, which may result in a better grade, no change of grade, or lowering of the grade.

 P6.
 No slides are shared.

-No slides are shared for this course, apart from those few slides linked from our course page.
-The exam is based mostly on the content presented in-class.
+No slides are shared for this course apart from those few slides linked from this course webpage.
+The exam is based on any content presented in-class and in the assigned readings and related materials found on this page.
 If you miss a class, ask a classmate for notes.
-The instructor and TA don’t have notes for you.
+(See Note under Course Organization above for more on this subject.)

 P7.
 Make-up exams may be in any format the instructor chooses.